joewalker/gcli/docs/design.md

     $ vi main.c
     // have a nice time editing that file

-GCLI will allow commands to be asynchronous and will provide UI elements to inform the user of job completion.
+GCLI should allow commands to be asynchronous and will provide UI elements to inform the user of job completion.
 It will also keep asynchronous command output contained within it's own display area.